anttisalonen/progbook/rst/ajax.rst

 AJAX
 ----

-AJAX stands for Asynchronous Javascript and XmlHttpRequest which is quite a mouthful.
+AJAX stands for Asynchronous JavaScript and XmlHttpRequest which is quite a mouthful.
 Before we go through what it is, let's explain why we need it.

 From a high level software architecture point of view, this is how the flow is expected to work:

 1. User opens the relevant URL in his or her browser and has some means to enter his or her name on the page
-2. Our web server serves the HTML and Javascript that is our guessing game
+2. Our web server serves the HTML and JavaScript that is our guessing game
-3. The user plays the game happily in the browser, executing Javascript, without the server being aware
+3. The user plays the game happily in the browser, executing JavaScript, without the server being aware
-4. Once the user guesses the right answer, Javascript sends the number of guesses and the player name to the server
+4. Once the user guesses the right answer, JavaScript sends the number of guesses and the player name to the server
 5. The server stores the number of guesses and the player name in the database
-6. The server fetches the high score list from the database, and sends it to the client (Javascript)
+6. The server fetches the high score list from the database, and sends it to the client (JavaScript)
 7. The client displays the high score list

 Seems simple, doesn't it?

 Apart from entering the name, we've already covered steps 1-3 and to some extent step 5.
 In this section we'll cover steps 4 and 6.
 They're basically what AJAX is about.

-A note on security: As we've seen, we're not really in control of the Javascript code - a user can replace the Javascript code with whatever code they prefer.
+A note on security: As we've seen, we're not really in control of the JavaScript code - a user can replace the JavaScript code with whatever code they prefer.
 In this sense, were we to use this architecture in a real program, a user could easily replace the data sent to the server and fake their way to the top of the high score list.
 For educational purposes we assume we can trust the user in this case, but were one serious about such a game and offering it for the public, the game logic would have to be done on the server side, such that the correct number would be generated on the server and each guess would need to be sent to the server.

 Asynchronous execution
 ======================

-Asynchronous Javascript and XmlHttpRequest.
+Asynchronous JavaScript and XmlHttpRequest.
 Asynchronous means that the code is not run synchronously.
 So far all our code has run synchronously.
 For example here:

 .. code-block:: js
     :linenos: